Dewalt-arch/pimpmykali/README.md

 # Fixes :
 - python-pip now removed from kali repos, installation via curl

-- python3-pip missing
+- python3-pip not installed

 - seclists not installed

 - golang not installed
-  - adds path statements to .bashrc ( currently commented out and is not a part of the running script )

-- kali-root-login installed and reneables root login
+- kali-root-login not installed and reneables root login
   - reworked and added prompt

 - impacket-0.9.19
-   - removes any prior installation of impacket
+  - removes any prior installation of impacket (gracefully and forcefully)
   - installs impacket-0.9.19
+  - installs python-pip via curl
   - installs python wheel

 -fixes smb.conf
  - adds the 2 lines below [global] for min max protocol
    - client min protocol = CORE
    - client max protocol = SMB3

+- grub added detection of default /etc/default/grub
+  - added mitigations=off

+# TODO
 - .bashrc alias and functions ( currently commented out and is not a part of the running script )
   - adds command ex function to extract from any archive with 1 command ex
   - vpnip - displays tun0 ip address in the terminal via vpnip alias
   - added /sbin to user path, can now ifconfig without sudo

-- grub added detection of default /etc/default/grub
-  - added mitigations=off